Secretariat of the General Office of the Chinese Communist Party

-The Secretariat of the General Office of the Central Committeee of the Chinese Communist Party is an internal agency of the General Office of the Chinese Communist Party, responsible for secretarial work.
+The Secretariat of the General Office of the Central Committee of the Chinese Communist Party is an internal agency of the General Office of the Chinese Communist Party, responsible for secretarial work.

 History

 In 1955, the Secretariat of the General Office of the CCP Central Committee was abolished and the Secretariat of the General Office of the CCP Central Committee was established.
 It was later abolished.

 In May 1966, the Political Bureau of the CCP Central Committee held an enlarged meeting to criticize the "anti-party mistakes" of Peng Zhen, Luo Ruiqing, Lu Dingyi and Yang Shangkun, and decided to suspend and dismiss them from their posts.
 On May 22, 1966, the General Office of the CCP Central Committee (hereinafter referred to as the "General Office") held a "cover-up meeting" to convey the " May 16 Notice " and called for the exposure of Yang Shangkun's "anti-party mistakes".
 On June 18, 1966, the General Office of the CCP Central Committee announced the establishment of the Secretariat of the General Office of the CCP Central Committee, which was divided into the Document and Telegraph Office, the Letters and Visits Office, and the Research Office.
 The original confidential office, secretariat, and research office (i.e., the Research Office of the CCP Central Secretariat) were abolished.
 Most of the staff who had worked in the back building of the Ju Rendang in Zhongnanhai were ordered to move out of Zhongnanhai.
 On July 15, 1966, they were sent to the study class of the General Office of the CCP Central Committee.
 Since then, most of them have been investigated for ten years.
 Later, the Secretariat of the General Office of the CCP Central Committee has continued to exist to this day.